awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-working-with-OpsItems.md

 ### Configuring deduplication strings<a name="OpsCenter-working-deduplication-configuring"></a>

 OpsCenter includes the following options for configuring deduplication strings\.
-+ **Edit preconfigured deduplication strings**: Each of the OpsItem default CloudWatch Events rules includes a preconfigured deduplication string\.
-You can edit these deduplication strings in CloudWatch Events\.
++ **Edit preconfigured deduplication strings**: Each of the OpsItem default EventBridge rules includes a preconfigured deduplication string\.
+You can edit these deduplication strings in EventBridge\.
 + **Manually specify deduplication strings**: You can enter a deduplication string by using either the **Deduplication string** field in the console or the `OperationalData` parameter when you create a new OpsItem by using either the AWS CLI or AWS Tools for Windows PowerShell\.

 After the system creates an OpsItem, it populates the **Deduplication string** field, if a string was specified\.
 Here's an example\.